Pravesh-Sudha/100-Days-of-Code/README.md

 - Creating a Docker images out of it
 - Configuring the Ngnix file

+### Day 53: Practiced MongoDB on w3schools
+- Learnt about MongoDB
+- Practiced some CRUD operations
+- Attempted Exercises

 ... continue updating log for each day ..._

 ## Connect